bmispelon/presentations/20130327_django_cbv.rst

         created_on = models.DateTimeField(default=timezone.now)
         body = models.TextField()

-    class MyArticlesListView(LoginRequiredMixin,
+    class MyCommentsListView(LoginRequiredMixin,
                              UserQuerysetMixin, ListView):
-        model = Article
+        model = Comment

-    # Will only show articles for which the current logged-in
+    # Will only show the comments of the current user.
-    # user is the owner.

 Usage (2)